Distributed iterated elimination of strictly dominated strategies: Iterated strategy elimination

 The setting considered in \cref{sec:static-setting} corresponds to a state in which in all hyperarcs all players have shared all information about their preferences.
 Given the game~$\G$ and the hypergraph~$H$, the outcome $\G(H)$ there defined thus reflects which strategies players can eliminate if initially they know only their own preferences and they communicate all their preferences in~$H$.
-We now define formally what communication we assume possible, and then look at intermediate states, where only certain preferences have been communicated.
+We now define formally what communication we assume possible, and then look at states in which only certain preferences have been communicated.
+Such states may be stages on the way to full communication, but may also reflect situations in which communication has been incomplete.

 Each player $i$ can communicate his preferences to each $\hyarc\in H$ with $i\in \hyarc$.
 A \dfn{message} by $i$ consists of a preference statement $\prf is'$ for $s_i,s_i'\in S_i$ and $s_{-i}\in S_{-i}$.
 We denote such a message by $\msg{i}{\hyarc}{\prf is'}$ and require that $i\in\hyarc$ and that it is \dfn{truthful} with respect to the given initial game~$\G$, that is, indeed $\prf is'$ in $\G$.
 Note that the fact that $i$ is the sender is, strictly speaking, never used.
 Thus, in accordance with the interpretation of communication described in \cref{sec:motivation}, we could drop the sender and simply write ``the players in $\hyarc$ commonly observe that $\prf is'$.''
-An \dfn{intermediate state} is now given by the set $\msgs$ of messages which have been communicated.
+A \dfn{partial (communication) state} is now given by the set $\msgs$ of messages which have been communicated.